m516/Pi-Mandelbrot-Renderer/README.md

 # PiGPGPU
+ This is a simple CMake project that renders a Mandelbrot fractal to demonstrate hardware-accelerated computing on the Raspberry Pi.
+ It uses [QPULib](https://github.com/m516/QPULib-CMake) (a library that accelerates computation on the Raspberry Pi by executing code on the Pi's GPU) and [SFML](https://www.sfml-dev.org/) (for graphics).
+While this project is intended to be run on a Raspberry Pi, it also runs natively on other devices running Windows or Linux, just without hardware-accelerated Mandelbrot rendering.

- This is a simple CMake project using [QPULib](https://github.com/m516/QPULib-CMake).
-It also serves as a template for future projects
+ This project also serves as a template for future projects

 ## Try me!